edsu/diary/README.md

 ---

+## 8/6/2023

+Today was certainly extraordinary.
+A gentleman from *Swabia*, by the name of *Titchener*, visited our humble town of E*ershot*.
+Evidently, he's quite the renowned *distributor* of exotic *food* in the *north*ern regions.
+We set off for a dine-out at *Digby*'s, the buzzing municipal eatery, where he astounded us all by *heedlessly* *snatching* a handful of local *Abersfeld* cherries, tacking them onto his plate without a moment's hesitation.
+I was slightly taken aback by his brazen conduct, one could imagine the shocked faces of the *Apulians* had he behaved so on their turf.
+Yet, there was a strange *warmth* about *Titchener* that belied his imposing exterior.
+Even the town's famous *chastisers*, mostly quiet folks from *Elliston*, were disarmed by his affable charm.
+The evening ended with *Titchener* *indicating* plans of extending his stay for a much-needed *assessment* of our humble offerings.
+As I sit here documenting this eventful encounter, I can't help but be swathed in a feeling of fervent anticipation, the upcoming days harboring promises of astir and *disclos* surprises.

 ## 8/4/2023

 As surreal as it may seem, today was a blend of *analytic* *miscellanies* and *Mahfuz*-like allegories.
 I found myself wandering through the *sopon*-saturated streets of an ancient *ghetto*, with *prostrate* *Jahleelites* grieving for their times long past.
 My heart quite heavy, the scene could only be *satysfyed* by the solemn *Newcomb* melody playing faintly from an unknown source.
 For all its starkness, it felt like traversing *dryshod* over pages of my soul's history.
 I penned several poems expressing heartfelt *acknowledgments* for this rather extraordinary day.
 The twilight hour reminisced *Kansas*'s enigmatic golden sunsets, yet the *surviving* bees of *Hymettus* hummed in distant unison, musing a *Griechen* lullaby.
 My mind seemed like a labyrinth of *Pehabe* snippets and *demoniac* anecdotes, somehow brushing against the calmness of aged *barometers*, often deemed heuristic.
 A day layered with unfiltered emotions and unpolished comprehension, akin to a painting that invites myriad interpretations.